-- Minor in Computer Engineering
+- Computer Engineering

-- Minor in Electrical Engineering
+- Electrical Engineering

-- Minor in Engineering Science
+- Engineering Science

-- Minor in Mechanical Engineering
+- Mechanical Engineering

-The Computer Engineering, Electrical Engineering, Engineering Science and Mechanical Engineering programs are accredited by the Engineering Accreditation Commission (EAC) of ABET.
+The Civil Engineering, Computer Engineering, Electrical Engineering, Engineering Science and Mechanical Engineering programs are accredited by the Engineering Accreditation Commission (EAC) of ABET.

 The engineering programs prepare students for careers in research and development, design, and engineering practice.
 The engineering programs equip graduates for entry-level positions as engineers in industry and place them on track for professional registration.
 The course of study in engineering will provide the opportunity to pursue an engineering specialty in one of the